mgonza51/p5rkt/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+response:
+ The compiler first starts with IfArith expressions, converting them to IfArith-Tiny for simplification.
+ The next layer (ANF) organizes expressions into a linear structure.
+It is then translated into Intermediate Representation (IR-Virtual), which maps virtual instructions.
+The x86 assembly instructions are generated from the information gathered.
+It is lastly formatted into NASM assembly for linking and assembly.
+We don't believe there are any redundant passes as each are all important and essential.
+Additional optimization passes could enhance performance, such as dead code elimination or constant folding, though they may add complexity to the compiler.

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This